FLAMEGPU/ABM_Framework_Comparisons/README.md

 Currently several simulators are not being compared due to container issues, several models have been disabled while implementations are not present, and other planned improvements are neccesary.

 + [ ] Mason is not present in `runall.sh` (as in the upstream [https://github.com/JuliaDynamics/](https://github.com/JuliaDynamics/ABM_Framework_Comparisons))
-+ [ ] Wolf Sheep Grass is not in `runall.sh` as FLAMEGPU2 implementation is missing
-+ [ ] Forest Fire is not in `runall.sh` as FLAMEGPU2 implementation is missing
 + [ ] FLAMEGPU 2 binaries must be compiled in the local filesystem rather than packaged into a container
 + [ ] Version pinning for reproducibility is incomplete / not ideal.
 + [ ] Benchmarking is at a single scale
-+ [ ] Benchmarking uses the minimum runtime of N repetitions, discarding other values
 + [ ] Simulations are not (all) seeded for reproducibility for stochastic initialisation
   + Different implementations use different PRNG, so the same seed will not produce the same simulation
 + [ ] Multi-stage docker build with a development and runtime image would improve file size and portability (with an entrypoint to `runall.sh`)
-+ [ ] Need to check models all use the same parameters (or equivalent in normalised space) for a fairer comparison
 + [ ] Provide a smaller dockerfile not based on a CUDA dockerfile for non-GPU benchmarking.
 + [ ] Repast4Py would be a good addition.
-+ [ ] FLAMEGPU2's python interface may simplify thigns.

 ## Containers